riot-ci/RIOT/tests/pkg_openwsn/README.md

 [pre-requisites](dist/tools/openvisualizer/makefile.openvisualizer.inc.mk)
 to install a patched version of `openvisualizer`.

-If you want to disable channel hopping to speed up synchronization you can set a fix channel (see [documentation](../../pkg/openwsn/doc.txt#Synchronization) for more on synchronization)

-    $ export CFLAGS=-DIEEE802154E_SINGLE_CHANNEL=17

 An OpenWSN root node acts acts as a border router, it tunnels IEEE80215.4.E between `openvisualizer` and the network without looking at the frame content.
 This means that a node will not be reachable when 'pinging' from the host